 These crusts can be made a day ahead and kept in the refrigerator, or stored in the freezer for up to one month.
 That way, you can bake up a stunning pie, tart or galette any day of the week and get ahead on holiday prep while you’re at it.

-- 2 1/2 cups all-purpose flour
+- 2½ cups all-purpose flour

-- 1 tablespoon sugar
+- 1 tablespoon granulated sugar

 - 1/2 teaspoon fine sea salt or table salt

-- 1/2 pound (2 sticks) cold unsalted butter, cut into 1/2-inch cubes
+- 2 sticks (1 cup) cold unsalted butter, cut into 1/2-inch cubes

-- About 1/3 cup ice water
+- 1/3 cup ice water, plus more as needed

 Transfer the dough to a work surface and divide it in half.
 If making a double crusted pie (such as an apple pie with a lattice), make one half slightly larger and shape each piece into a thick disk.
 If making a single crusted pie (such as a pecan pie), divide the dough in half and shape into disks (freeze the second disk for another use).
 Wrap individually in plastic wrap and refrigerate for at least 30 minutes before rolling out.